 A properly functioning technical support department is an essential part of any company that wants to offer any technology.
 Today's products are not trivial, whether they are programmable substations or building materials such as sealants and adhesives.
 To deploy them, it is necessary to know a number of rules and procedures.
 We learn something from manuals, something from training, but sometimes it happens that we are stuck.
-Then it is support's turn.
+Then it is the support's turn.
 In the following, we will look at how Domat Control System technical support works and how you should proceed to get the most out of it.

 Support level 3: The greatest "magicians", software architects, hardware developers, often external specialists.
 They are contacted by second-level staff if they need advice themselves.
-Their time is the most expensive and therefore we do not unnecessarily bother them with problems that the first two levels can solve.
+Their time is the most expensive and therefore we do not unnecessarily bother them with problems that the first two levels can fix.
 This principle of escalation explains why solving more complex or non-standard problems can take some time.

 In order to solve the problem as quickly as possible and to the mutual satisfaction, it is good to follow a few simple rules: